-The Museum publishes a broad range of information on its website in compliance with the Information Publication Scheme (IPS), which has been established under Part 2 of the Freedom of Information Act 1982 and commenced on 1 May 2011.
+The Museum publishes a broad range of information on its website in compliance with the Information Publication Scheme (IPS), which was established under Part 2 of the Freedom of Information Act 1982 (FOI Act) and commenced on 1 May 2011.
 The Museum’s IPS entry can be accessed at nma.gov.au/about_us/ips.

-Freedom of information (FOI) procedures and initial contact points
+Freedom of information (FOI) applications and initial contact points

 Enquiries or applications under the FOI Act may be made in writing or by telephone to:

 National Museum of Australia GPO Box 1901